Cyberbot777/instagram-clone2/README.md

 - A main image
 - A footer with like, comment, share icons, and a caption

-It uses HTML, CSS, and JavaScript, styled with Bootstrap, Font Awesome icons, and Roboto font from Google Fonts.
+It uses HTML, CSS, and JavaScript, Font Awesome icons, and Roboto font from Google Fonts.
 Images are sourced from Pexels.

 ## Features
-- **Responsive Design**: Adapts seamlessly to various screen sizes using Bootstrap.
 - **Interactive Like Button**: Toggles heart icon and color on click.
 - **Modern Styling**: Employs Roboto font for an Instagram-like aesthetic.
 - **High-Quality Images**: Free, royalty-free images from Pexels.